Have you always wanted to visit Mexico City?

 Mexico City is surprisingly quite cool, which is not what most expect when first visiting here.

-April until October is the warmest time to visit the capital, with a daily average of 63-64°F (17.2 – 17.8 deg C)
+April until October is the warmest time to visit the capital, with a daily average of 63-64°F (17.2 – 17.8 degrees C)

-Highs range from 73-77°F, (22 – 25 deg C) with lows of between 52-54°F (11 – 12 deg C) (April and May are the overall hottest months).
+Highs range from 73-77°F (22 – 25 deg C) with lows of between 52-54°F (11 – 12 deg C) (April and May are the overall hottest months).

-Rainfall is heavier during this time of year, with anywhere from 40-60 mm of precipitation throughout each month.
+Rainfall is heavier during this time of year, with anywhere from 40-60 mm of precipitation each month.
 September is the exception, with around 90 mm of a downpour.

 November until March is much cooler, with average daily temperatures of 55-60°F (12 – 15 deg C).
-Highs can reach between 70-72°F, (21 – 22 deg C) with lows of 41°F (5 deg C)(December and January are the coolest months overall to visit).
+Highs can reach between 70-72°F (21 – 22 deg C) with lows of 41°F (5 deg C)(December and January are the coolest months overall to visit).

 Rainfall is at its lowest during this time of year, with around 20 mm falling within each month.
 January and March are the driest months of the year to visit, with as little as 10 mm falling throughout each.